-The Target of Evaluation (TOE) is the z/OS operating system with the software components as described in section 1.4.3.1. z/OS is a general-purpose, multi-user, multi-tasking operating system for enterprise computing systems.
+The Target of Evaluation (TOE) is the z/OS operating system with the software components as described in section Software configuration. z/OS is a general-purpose, multi-user, multi-tasking operating system for enterprise computing systems.
 Multiple users can use z/OS simultaneously to perform a variety of functions that require controlled, shared access to the information stored on the system.